|

 Wolfgang Petritsch (Vienna-Paris), Jacques Le Rider (Paris) or Peter

-Sellars, Erich Lessing, Alexander Kluge, Zaha Hadid, Wolf D. Prix /
+Sellars (Los Angeles), Erich Lessing, Alexander Kluge, Zaha Hadid, Wolf D. Prix /

 Bruno Gironcoli, Kurt Kocherscheidt, Günther Domenig, Peter Weibel,